Several trends in particular will continue to change the mass spec landscape in 2021 and beyond.

 There is much to anticipate as the world begins another cycle around the sun.
 Science has reached significant milestones in the development and dispersal of Covid-19 vaccines.
 New opportunities for disease research and medicine are emerging.
-Evolving developments in mass spectrometry promise to enable new approaches to research and medicine.
+And evolving developments in mass spectrometry promise to enable new approaches to research and medicine.
+Here are a few trends to keep and eye on.

 The High-Throughput Revolution for Mass Spec